 On that healthier note… there aren’t potatoes in this one!
 I’m a potatoes girl through and through, and you could still go ahead and use potatoes if you just HAVE to have them with Shepherd’s Pie.
 Lemme tell you though… you won’t even know the difference with this cauliflower mash!
 And your body will thank you.

-I’ve hinted to the amount of veggies in here, but we’ve hit a whole new level…
+I’ve hinted to the number of veggies in here, but we’ve hit a whole new level…

 I’ll leave you here, ready to go make a healthy, guilt-free, satisfying dinner!Print